P2Endure/ifc2idf/README.md

-## Clash Detection REST service
+## ifc to idf  REST service

-A clash detection REST Web Service built using *Spring Boot* framework and *Maven*.
+An ifc to idf REST Service built using *Spring Boot* framework and *Maven*.

 - use *Git* clone to make a clone of the repository.
 - Open a terminal